In this article

 Apart from the celebrity endorsement, the fact that Kanye had designed them himself and had worn them during many of his live performances added street cred to the shoe.
 Even his other collaborations with Adidas were immensely successful, with fans commenting that “getting a pair of Yeezys is like the hunger games”.
 With Kanye’s street cred and a huge, loyal fanbase, it’s no wonder that any collaboration with him seems to go well.

 Always consider: Who is the ‘cultural leader’ of your industry?

-Coachella decided to take a huge gamble and bring his legacy back to live, staging a 100,000 dollar hologram of Tupac for their concert in 2012 to great aplomb.
-The surprise was said to be “effective enough to both stun and freak out thousands of festival-goers of varied states of sobriety”, and video clip of Tupac’s performance went viral almost instantly.
+Coachella decided to take a huge gamble and bring his legacy back to life, staging a 100,000 dollar hologram of Tupac for their concert in 2012 with great aplomb.
+The surprise was said to be “effective enough to both stun and freak out thousands of festival-goers of varied states of sobriety”, and a video clip of Tupac’s performance went viral almost instantly.
 The amount of publicity this collaboration created was noteworthy enough for academic papers to be written about it.

-The impact of this event was to revolutionise Coachella – it wasn’t just merely a music festival, it was Coachella, the coolest, most shocking and exciting event of the year.
+The impact of this event was to revolutionize Coachella - it wasn’t just merely a music festival, it was Coachella, the coolest, most shocking, and exciting event of the year.